noostvog/TypeScriptIPC/README.md

 * `objupdate` only accepts objects with special interface types

 ## Mapping of formalisation onto implementation
 The adaptations to the TypeScript type system are scattered throughout many files and code lines.
-The following table gives an overview of most of the changes to the type checker:
+The following table gives an overview of most of the changes to the type system:

-What | Where in type system (`checker.ts`)
+What | Implementation (`src/compiler/checker.ts`)
 --- | ---
 Interface definition | `checkInterfaceDeclaration` Inheritance | `resolveObjectTypeMembers`